 Personalization is key to digital experience in 2021

 Just knowing your customer is no longer enough.
 Customers expect brands not to hoard their data but to use it wisely.

-This new expectation for hyper-personalized experience requires a significant transformation of current internal processes that are still lagging behind on delivering real-time adjustments to the customer journey.
+This new expectation for hyper-personalized experience requires a significant transformation of current internal processes that are still lagging on delivering real-time adjustments to the customer journey.

 Financial service organizations must find ways to utilize the information from past interactions and find ways to bring together internal and external insights to customize the customer's experience in real-time.